 I’m a big fan of warm, inviting tablescapes that have hints of “fancy” without feeling super formal or overdone.
 This rings especially true for outdoor parties!

-One of my favorite tabletop tips is to think outside the box when it comes to “table linens”.
+One of my favorite tabletop tips is to think outside the box when it comes to “table linens.”
 This will vastly expand your design options, especially when budget is a factor.
-For example, the “tablecloth” pictured here is actually a curtain panel!
-The purchase price was about the same price as renting a standard solid party linen, and WAY less expensive than renting a “designer” linen with this sort of look.
+For example, the “tablecloth” pictured here is actually a curtain panel from Target!
+The purchase price was about the same price as renting a standard solid polyester linen and WAY less expensive than renting a “designer” linen with this sort of look.

 • • • • •